 - Principle - the potential loss of a valued local service or use such as a shop or a residential flat

 - Conservation - the effect on a listed building or the character of a conservation area

 - Offensive statements that lower a person's reputation personally or within their trade, profession or business

 - Racist statements are those that discriminate against individuals on racial grounds including their race, colour, nationality, ethnic or national origins.
 Gypsies and other minorities are considered racial groups

 - Comments that discriminate on grounds of religion, sexual orientation, gender identity or disability will also not be published or considered

 Should you experience any problems submitting your comments, you can also submit them via email or in writing.
 When writing or emailing please include the application number (eg 14/0001/FUL) and the site address, you must also include your name and full postal address.

 Under the provisions of the Local Government (Access to Information Act) 1985, any written comments that you submit (including by post) will be made available online, via public access, for inspection and copying by the public.
-By submitting such comments you are consenting to your name and address being placed in the public domain.
+By submitting such comments you understand that your name and address will be placed in the public domain.
 If you have an overriding legal reason why your address should remain confidential please contact the planning office for advice in good time prior to submitting your comments in accordance with the relevant deadline.

 Write to: Planning and Sustainability

 Southampton City Council